For information about dscout's compliance with GDPR and other steps we take to ensure data security and privacy, visit this page in our Help Center.

 (3) How and When Do We Disclose Your Information to Third Parties?

-We share information about Missions to potential Scouts.
+We disclose information about Missions to potential Scouts.

-(b) Sharing When You Agree to Receive Information from Third Parties
+(b) When You Agree to Receive Information from Third Parties

-We may use third party vendors to perform certain services on our behalf, such as hosting the Platform, designing and/or operating the Platform's features, tracking App or website analytics, and collecting mobile sensor data.
+We may use vendors to perform certain services on our behalf, such as hosting the Platform, designing and/or operating the Platform's features, tracking App or website analytics, and collecting mobile sensor data.
 We may provide these vendors with access to certain of your information to carry out the services they are performing for us.
-These third party vendors are not permitted to use your information other than for performing services for dscout.
-When dscout shares any EU Personal Data with its third party vendors, such onward transfers will comply with the Privacy Shield Framework Principles, if applicable.
-See more information below under "EU-U.S. Privacy Shield Framework."
+These vendors are not permitted to use your information other than for performing services for dscout.

 We may access, use, preserve, transfer and disclose your information including disclosure to third parties: (i) to satisfy any applicable law, regulation, subpoenas, governmental requests or legal process if in our good faith opinion such is required or permitted by law, including to meet national security or law enforcement requirements; (ii) to protect and/or defend our agreements with our Users and our policies, including investigation of potential violations thereof; (iii) to protect the safety, rights, property or security of the Platform, dscout or any third party; and/or (iv) to detect, prevent or otherwise address fraud, security or technical issues.
 Such disclosures may be carried out without notice to you.